fherreralab/organic_optical_classifier/README.md

 **CROSS VALIDATION:** Cross-validation is a technique for validating the model efficiency by training it on the subset of input data and testing on previously unseen subset of the input data.
 We can also say that it is a technique to check how a statistical model generalizes to an independent dataset.
 **K-Fold Cross-Validation**
 K-fold cross-validation approach divides the input dataset into K groups of samples of equal sizes.
 These samples are called folds.
 For each learning set, the prediction function uses k-1 folds, and the rest of the folds are used for the test set.
-This approach is a very popular CV approach because it is easy to understand, and the output is less biased than other methods.
+This approach is a very popular CV approach because it is easy to understand, and the output is less biased than other methods [2].

 The steps for k-fold cross-validation are: